-If you’d like to try macro photography, we have a fantastic beginners guide to get you started.
+We have a fantastic beginners guide to get you started trying macro photography.
 You don’t even need a dedicated macro lens… check out our macro gear guide to discover how you can start taking macro photos with as little as $20.

 Even without any macro gear at all, you can take shots like this with a good sharp lens, getting in as close as your lens will focus.
 Choose a narrow aperture of say f/7.1 to compensate for the small depth of field you’re afforded when up close.

 Related: Macro Photography Beginners Guide

 In this late in the day sunlight, look for well defined hard light shadows to create unexpected low light imagery.
 The subject doesn’t have to be a person either… any shadow if well defined and interesting can be a subject within itself if you pay attention to the surroundings and your composition.

 Patterns made by the shadows also make a surprising and creative image.

 Related: Shadow Photography Tutorial

 There’s something about low key food photography that makes your mouth water, and that’s a sign of a good food photo!
 Above all, isn’t that the sole purpose?
 To make you want to eat the subject?